maarten-pennings/ElektroClub2023/README.md

 ![Concept](concept1.png)

 This more than halves the soldering points, and we no longer have 3-pin transistors.
-Some complications remains: we still have polarity issues (LEDs) and we have components that look similar (LEDs of different color).
+One complications remains: we still have polarity issues (LEDs).

 The concept was approved by the ElektroClub.
 Next step is cost indication and approval from De Kempel.